European Social Fund

 - Co-Financed - The majority of projects are commissioned and managed by a Co-Financing Organisation (CFO, also known as an Opt-in Organisation), who are responsible for providing the match funding for the ESF provision that they procure.

-There are four national CFOs: Department for Work and Pensions (DWP), Education and Skills Funding Agency (ESFA), Big Lottery Fund, and Her Majesty’s Prison and Probation Service (HMPPS, formerly National Offender Management Service).
+There are four national CFOs: Department for Work and Pensions (DWP), Education and Skills Funding Agency (ESFA), National Lottery Community Fund, and Her Majesty’s Prison and Probation Service (HMPPS, formerly National Offender Management Service).

-In addition, there are five local CFOs: GLA (who became a local Co-Financing Organisation in 2016), and four sub-regional partnerships of London boroughs led by the London Boroughs of Ealing, Croydon, Redbridge and City of London Corporation.
+In addition, there are five local CFOs: GLA (who became a local Co-Financing Organisation in 2016), and four sub-regional partnerships of London boroughs led by the London Boroughs of Ealing, Croydon, Redbridge and City of London Corporation, who commission the London Work and Health Programme.